-- 4. The LMHA tenant selection criteria are subject to VAWA protection.36 In cases of requests for emergency transfers under VAWA, with the written consent of the victim of domestic violence, dating violence, sexual assault, or stalking, LMHA may accept and use the prior covered housing provider's determination of eligibility and tenant screening and all related verification information, including form HUD 50058 (Family Report). - a.
+and all related verification information, including form HUD 50058 (Family Report).

+- a.
 LMHA requires verification in all cases where an applicant claims VAWA protection.
-See Section 23.2 of this ACOP for detail. - D. In the event of the receipt of unfavorable information with respect to an applicant, consideration shall be given to the time, nature, and extent of the applicant's conduct (including the seriousness of the offense)37. - In a manner consistent with LMHA's policies, procedures and practices, consideration may be given to factors which might indicate a reasonable probability of favorable future conduct38.
+See Section 23.2 of this ACOP for detail. - D. In the event of the receipt of unfavorable information with respect to an applicant, consideration shall be given to the time, nature, and extent of the applicant's conduct (including the seriousness of the offense) $^{36}$ . - 1.
+In a manner consistent with LMHA's policies, procedures and practices, consideration may be given to factors which might indicate a reasonable probability of favorable future conduct.
 For example: - a.
-Evidence of rehabilitation39; and - Evidence of the applicant family's participation in or willingness to participate in social service or other appropriate counseling service programs and the availability of such programs40; - 2.
-Consideration of rehabilitation41. - a.
-In determining whether to deny admission for illegal drug use or a pattern of illegal drug use by a household member who is no longer engaging in such use, or for abuse or a pattern of abuse of alcohol by a household member who is no longer engaging in such abuse, LMHA may consider whether such household member is participating in or has successfully completed a supervised drug or alcohol rehabilitation program, or has otherwise been rehabilitated successfully42.
-For this purpose, LMHA may require the applicant to submit evidence of the household member's current participation in, or successful completion of, a supervised drug or alcohol rehabilitation program or evidence of otherwise having been rehabilitated successfully.43
+Evidence of rehabilitation; and - b.
+Evidence of the applicant family's participation in or willingness to participate in social service or other appropriate counseling service programs and the availability of such programs; - 2.
+Consideration of rehabilitation. - In determining whether to deny admission for illegal drug use or a pattern of a. illegal drug use by a household member who is no longer engaging in such use, or for abuse or a pattern of abuse of alcohol by a household member who is no longer engaging in such abuse, LMHA may consider whether such household member is participating in or has successfully completed a supervised drug or alcohol rehabilitation program, or has otherwise been rehabilitated successfully.
+For this purpose, LMHA may require the applicant to submit evidence of the household member's current participation in, or successful completion of, a supervised drug or alcohol rehabilitation program or evidence of otherwise having been rehabilitated successfully.

-8.3 DENIAL OF ADMISSION FOR CRIMINAL ACTIVITY OR DRUG ABUSE BY HOUSEHOLD MEMBERS
+DENIAL OF ADMISSION FOR CRIMINAL ACTIVITY OR DRUG ABUSE BY 8.3 HOUSEHOLD MEMBERS

 - 1. Criminal Activity and admission to LMHA public housing - a.
-The following groups cannot be admitted to LMHA public housing: - Lifetime Sex Offenders44 - LMHA must check for sex offender registration in its own state and in any other state where the family has resided.
-LMHA uses
+The following groups cannot be admitted to LMHA public housing: - i.
+Lifetime Sex Offenders - 1.
+LMHA must check for sex offender registration in its own state and in any other state where the family has resided.
+LMHA uses www.nsopw.org to conduct this required check for all family members. (nsopw.org is the Dru Sjodin sex offender search) - ii.
+Any Household Member has been convicted of manufacturing methamphetamines on the premises of federally assisted housing